Ishida Mitsunari: Biography

-After Hideyoshi seized power, Mitsunari became known as a talented financial manager due to his knowledge and skill at calculation.
-From 1585 onward, he was the administrator of Sakai, a role he took together with his elder brother Ishida Masazumi.
+In 1585, Mitsunari was appointed as administrator of Sakai, a role he took together with his elder brother Ishida Masazumi.
 He was appointed one of the five bugyō, or top administrators of Hideyoshi's government, along with Asano Nagamasa, Maeda Gen'i, Mashita Nagamori and Natsuka Masaie.
 Hideyoshi made him a daimyō of Sawayama in Ōmi Province, a five hundred thousand koku fief (now a part of Hikone).
 Sawayama Castle was known as one of the best-fortified castles during that time.
-In January 1586, he hired Shima Sakon, who was renowned as a commander having wisdom and courage.
+In January 1586, he hired Shima Sakon, who was renowned as a wise and courageous commander.

-In 1588, Mitsunari was placed in charge of the famed “sword hunt” conducted by Hideyoshi in an effort to disarm the non-military bulk of the population and preserve peace.
+In 1588, Mitsunari was placed in charge of the famed "sword hunt" conducted by Hideyoshi in an effort to disarm the non-military bulk of the population and preserve peace.

-Later, Mitsunari participated in the 1590 campaign against the Hōjō clan, where he commanded the Siege of Oshi and captured Oshi Castle.
-Later, he was sent to Korea as one of the Three Bureaucrats with Mashita Nagamori and Asano Nagamasa.
+In 1590, he campaigned against the Hōjō clan, where he commanded the Siege of Oshi and captured Oshi Castle.

+In 1592, Mitsunari participated in the Japanese invasions of Korea as one of the Three Bureaucrats with Mashita Nagamori and Asano Nagamasa.

+In 1597, Mitsunari was ordered by Hideyoshi to persecute Christians.
+However, he showed sympathy to Christianity by minimising the number of Christians he arrested, and trying hard to appease Hideyoshi's anger (see 26 Martyrs of Japan).
+In the same year, Mitsunari also reportedly worked to end the war with Korea and China.